OpenPrinting/libcups/DEVELOPING.md

 understands some markdown syntax as well as the following special text in the function description comment:

-    @deprecated@         - Marks the function as deprecated: not recommended for new development and scheduled for removal.
+- `@deprecated@`: Marks the function, type, or enumeration as deprecated and not recommended for new development since it will be removed in a future release.
-    @link name@          - Provides a hyperlink to the corresponding function or type definition.
+- `@link name@`: Provides a hyperlink to the corresponding function or type definition.
-    @since CUPS version@ - Marks the function as new in the specified version of CUPS.
+- `@since CUPS version@`: Marks the function, type, or enumeration as new in the specified version of CUPS.
-    @private@            - Marks the function as private so it will not be included in the documentation.
+- `@private@`: Marks the function, type, or enumeration as private so it will not be included in the documentation.
+- `@exclude all@`: Excludes the function, type, or enumeration from the documentation.

 ### Variables